 In an emergency we often need fire to survive.
-Fortunately, we don't have to start fire today with sticks or flint.
+Fortunately, we don't have to start fire today with sticks or natural flint.

 So, which one is the best fire starter option?